 Work With Your Attorney To Seek a Resolution

-A criminal defense attorney’s job is to inform clients of their options and advise on the next steps.
-This can involve working with criminal prosecutors to negotiate a plea bargain.
-While you can go it alone, the criminal justice system is not friendly to novices, especially if your case goes through a trial.
+A criminal defense attorney strives to get the best outcome for their client.
+This may involve working with criminal prosecutors to negotiate a plea bargain, for example.
+While you can go it alone, the criminal justice system is not friendly to novices, especially if your case goes to trial.

 Finding the Right Drug Charge Attorney

 You must seek the right attorney from the outset—someone with experienced legal knowledge in defending drug charges.